Skip to main content

 Common causes or misunderstandings include:

-• The payer is using a different company or personal name that is not stored in the address database.
+• The payer is using a different company or personal name that is not listed in the address database.

 • The customer's second or new bank account details are not maintained in the address master.